doesdev/jquery-video-lightning/README.md

 Why?
 ----
 Lots of reasons.
-The most obvious one, and the reason we built it, is for quick video explainers in the approporiate places.
+The main one, and the reason we built it, is for quick video explainers in the appropriate places.
 This little plugin bootstraps getting those helpful little videos in place.

-Performance.
-Don't initialize embedded videos on page load, it kills load times.
-Load them when they are needed, that is when someone actually clicks on a link.

-Convention.
-Simplify your workflow and customize your video experience with little effort.

 How?
 ----
 Simple.
 Add the js and css to your project (along with jQuery), add the class `.video-link`, add the appropriate data atrributes like so `data-video-id="XbTtgr8J8uU"`, and enjoy your video lightbox enhanced element!

-Where is it?
+Demos
 ----
-We got the cart before the horse, so if you still see this it's not here ;).
-We're still finishing up some things before the initial commit.
-Check back in the next day or two.
+Check the [GH Project Page](http://musocrat.github.io/jquery-video-lightbox/) for demos.

 Docs
 ----